-Early Spring Date: April 20 Late Spring Date: May 24 Most Frequently Seen: April 26 - May 9
+Early Spring Date: April 20 Late Spring Date: May 24 Best Dates to See in Spring: April 26 - May 9

-Worm-eating Warblers are regular visitors to Monticello Park each spring, but never in significant numbers.
-They usually pass through early, and the most likely time to see one is around the end of April and the first week in May.
+Spring: Worm-eating Warblers are regular visitors to Monticello Park, but never in significant numbers.
+They usually pass through early, and the most likely time to find one is around the end of April and the first week in May.
 Worm-eating Warblers nest in the Washington metro area, but not at Monticello.
 Their preferred nesting habitat is deciduous and mixed woodlands, often near water.

 Where to See Them in the Park

 Worm-eating Warblers forage in the mid-story and understory.
 They sometimes go into the stream for a quick bath or drink.
 You are more likely to hear one than to see one.

 Worm-eating Warblers are mostly olive with a buffy head.
 The best fieldmarks are the broad black stripes on the head.
 Adult males, adult females, and second-year birds all look similar.

 Worm-eating Warblers have a long bill that is dark on top and pale underneath.

 The song of the Worm-eating Warbler is a dry, insect-like trill.Hear the song of the Worm-eating Warbler.